The Chambers Brothers: "Time Has Come Today"

-The band scored its only major hit in the fall of 1968 with "Time Has Come Today", an 11-minute opus written by Joe and Willie Chambers and highlighted by echoing vocal effects and Keenan's drumming which gave the song a psychedelic feel.
-"Time Has Come Today" was edited for release as a single and spent five consecutive weeks in September–October at #11 on the Billboard Hot 100, just missing the Top Ten.
+The band scored its only major hit in late 1968 with "Time Has Come Today", an 11-minute opus written by Joe and Willie Chambers and highlighted by echoing vocal effects and Keenan's drumming which gave the song a psychedelic feel.
+"Time Has Come Today" was edited for release as a single and spent five consecutive weeks in September–October at No. 11 on the Billboard Hot 100.
+In Canada it reached No. 9, the first of two songs in their top 30.